OBD-II Port Not Working? Here’s How to Troubleshoot the Issue

-Is the OBD2 port not working on your car?
-Are you using a diagnostic scanner but can’t communicate with the vehicle?
-Maybe you are trying to pass the emission (smog) test but can’t because the OBD-II port has no power.
+Is the Onboard Diagnostic-2 (OBD-II) port on your car not working?
+Are you using a diagnostic scanner that will not connect and communicate with the vehicle’s systems?
+Perhaps you are trying to pass the emission or smog test but fail because the OBD-II port has no power.

-The OBD-II port may not work for several reasons, but two of the most common problems are low 12-volt battery voltage or a blown fuse.
+The OBD-II port may not work for several reasons, but the two most common problems are low battery voltage and a blown or busted fuse.

-The main reasons why an OBD2 port doesn’t work are:
+The main reasons why an OBD-II port doesn’t work are:

 - Blown fuse